September 30, 2014

 - Plant native evergreen trees to provide cover, shelter, and food for birds.

 - Add roosting boxes or line nestboxes with pine needles to provide roosting places.

 - Provide a birdbath and birdfeeders and keep them clean and filled.

 - Ask building managers to turn off lights in tall buildings during peak migration—lights can disorient birds migrating at night, and can result in deadly collisions.

 Make the most of your wildlife watching

-- Keep your binoculars handy by the backdoor and take them on walks.
+- Keep your binoculars handy and take them on walks.

-- Record backyard arrivals and departures in a calendar, journal, or on index cards (one for each species) to look for patterns and shifts.
+- Record backyard arrivals and departures in a calendar or journal or on index cards (one for each species) to look for patterns and shifts.

 - Start a sketchbook for the creatures and natural objects you observe.

 - Photograph wildlife you see and other signs of the season.